dandelion/dandelion.github.io/datatables/architecture/integration.md

 <br />
 #### Spring Security
 Since **Dandelion-Datatables** deals with HTTP request to render static resources, you'll have to adapt your SecurityContext and allows the requests that are sent by the framework.

-You can add the following rule:
+You can add the following rule in your configuration:

     <http pattern="/datatablesController/**" security="none" />